TM23-sanji/Share-It/task.md

 16> After just uploading username not showing who posted 17> Login into db then clerk
 18> Without Images sidebar not opening
+19> Favourite then Profile, now favourite state is lost 20> Favourite files are not added after toggling as new image data is not fetched